 Why Add a WordPress Analytics Dashboard?

-When you are done connecting your site with Google Analytics, your site’s important statistics and metrics can only be accessed through your Analytics account.
+Once you connecting your website with Google Analytics.
+You can only access your site’s important statistics and metrics through your Analytics account.

 But, if you’re new to the Analytics platform, it may be difficult for you to view your reports on the Analytics website.